Riot Headline The Best Books of 2024

 Jefferson’s Second Revolution: The Election Crisis of 1800 and the Triumph of Republicanism by Susan Dunn

 1800 was a watershed election for the United States, because the still-recently formed political parties were jockeying for power.
-Thomas Jefferson and the Democratic-Republicans pushed against the Federalist incumbent John Adams, and because Jefferson tied with Aaron Burr in number of electorate votes, a major constitutional crisis ensued where the Federalist-filled Congress was tasked with confirming the win for their rival party.
+Thomas Jefferson and the Democratic-Republicans pushed against the Federalist incumbent John Adams, and because Jefferson tied with Aaron Burr in a number of electorate votes, a major constitutional crisis ensued where the Federalist-filled Congress was tasked with confirming the win for their rival party.
 In the early days of American history, the future of the country was at stake, and no one knew what would happen next.

 1940 cover